rose-collectionservices/digital-archives/Processing Tiers/Tier 1.md

    * Label physical media with disk numbers.
    * Review deed terms and check for born digital addendum.
    * Create a digital processing plan and/or media log spreadsheet.
 A log is often more efficient for accessioning content from large numbers of carriers.
-   * After all steps are complete, add the completed digital processing plan and/or media log to the collection file.
+   * After accessioning is complete, add the completed digital processing plan and/or media log, along with any addenda and other relevant records, to the collection file.
 * Transfer and ingest content
    * Image media or complete logical transfer of files.
 See the [Imaging](https://github.com/rose-collectionservices/digital-archives/tree/master/Imaging%20Instructions) folder for more information on how to image different types of media upon accessioning.
    * Generate manifest and scan for viruses.
 To complete this step for content destined for The Keep, see [Fiwalk instructions](https://github.com/rose-collectionservices/digital-archives/blob/master/Imaging%20Instructions/Generating_Fiwalk_reports.md).
 For content destined for LIBSAFE Go, use the platform's built-in virus scan and md5 checksum functions.